 For reciprocity, the focus is on the emotional need to give something back after receiving something.
-As an example, if you're given a free sample of a product, you're more inclined to buy it to reciprocate.
+Think of it like returning a favor: If your company goes out of its way to do something nice for a customer, the customer may feel compelled to make a purchase in return.
+As an example, if you’re given a free sample of a product, you’re more inclined to buy it to reciprocate.

 For authority, the buyer is persuaded by individuals who are known as experts in their industry or by industry authorities.
 For instance, many advertisements for toothpaste state that the product is endorsed by dental associations and is a brand “trusted by dentists.”

 Influencer marketing is also an example of authority-based sales psychology, as an influencer’s recommendations bear massive weight with their audience.